 - Leaving the hotel on foot we walk over to the German Historical Museum (Deutsches Historisches Museum).
 This is one of the best introductions to a country’s diverse history and culture that the present writer has ever encountered – comprehensive, full of outstanding exhibits, all displayed with imagination and flair.
 Our morning visit will be broken by coffee and we have a group lunch in the Museum restaurant.
 This afternoon we continue our Introduction to the city, when we re-join our coach.
-The evening will be free and should you wish to attend tonight’s Chamber Concert at the Staatsoper, please contact the CICERONI office.
-Tickets are available for £24.
+The evening will be free.

 - The world-renowned Museum Island (Museuminsel) hosts five of the city’s most important museums and over the next few days we shall visit almost all of them.
 We begin with the Neues Museum, commissioned to take the overspill from the Altes Museum (see below) and though very badly damaged in World War II, it has been magnificently restored by British architect, David Chipperfield.
 The contents range from pre-history to ancient Egypt and beyond, the highlight being the wondrous bust of Nefertiti.
 After a break for lunch (not included) we continue to the Altes Museum which has an amazing collection of Greek and Roman antiquities.
 Our day will end with a short visit to the adjacent Pergamon Museum, short because much of it is closed for restoration, so we shall see some of its treasures.
 The evening will be free.